migueldb1/Weather-Spyware-apk/README.md

 # Spyware Weather App

-## Displays weather, track users location and dump contacts to database
+## Goal

+This application was a school project build using Kotlin.
-The goal is to create a normal looking app and
-track users location and dump contacts to a database without their knowledge.
+The goal is to create a normal looking app and track users location and dump contacts to a database without their knowledge.

 ## About

-The app lets you register/login with using SQLiteDatabase
+The app lets you register/login with using SQLiteDatabase.
 When logged in it will ask for permissions.
 If the user accepts the permissions it will display the weather forecast for the users current location.
-and start tracking the users location and dump the contacts to a database without their knowledge.
+Then it will start tracking the users location and dump the contacts to a database without their knowledge.

 ## Features

 - Login/register
 - Weather forecast (using OpenWeatherMap API) on current location
 - Location tracking (using FusedLocationProviderClient)
 - Contacts dump
 - Firebase realtime database
 - Firebase datastore

-> This application was a school project build using Kotlin.

 ## Run it yourself